platforma-open/cdr3-spectratype/docs/description.md

 # Overview

-Calculates spectratype: a histogram of read counts by CDR3 nucleotide or amino acid length for the present variable segment families.
-The spectratype is useful to detect pathological and highly clonal repertoires, as the spectratype of non-expanded T- and B-cells has a symmetric gaussian-like distribution.
+Calculates CDR3 spectratype histograms showing the distribution of CDR3 sequence lengths (nucleotide or amino acid) across samples to characterize immune receptor repertoire composition.
+The block processes clonotype data from VDJ processing blocks and generates histograms of read counts grouped by CDR3 length, optionally stratified by V gene families, enabling visualization of the length distribution patterns in T-cell receptor (TCR) and B-cell receptor (BCR) repertoires.

+The spectratype is a powerful diagnostic tool for detecting pathological and highly clonal repertoires, as healthy, non-expanded T- and B-cell repertoires typically exhibit a symmetric, gaussian-like distribution of CDR3 lengths.
+Deviations from this normal distribution, such as sharp peaks at specific lengths or skewed distributions, can indicate clonal expansions, antigen-driven responses, or pathological conditions.